Elmer E. Botsai: Life and career

 Elmer Eugene Botsai was born February 1, 1928, in St. Louis to Paul Botsai and Ita May (Cole) Botsai.
 He was raised in Roseville, California, where he attended the public schools.
 He served in the United States Army from 1946 to 1948.
 He earned an AA degree from the Sacramento City College in 1950 and a BA from the University of California, Berkeley in 1954.
 Remaining in San Francisco, he worked as a drafter and architect's assistant for the Southern Pacific until 1957, when he joined Anshen & Allen as a project architect.
 In 1963 he left to open his own office, Botsai, Overstreet Associates, with Robert K. Overstreet.
 Overstreet was the son of Mississippi architect Noah Webster Overstreet and a student of Bruce Goff.
 In 1974 the firm became Botsai, Overstreet & Rosenberg with the addition of Allen F. Rosenberg.

 Though established as a conventional architectural firm, Botsai and his partners quickly came to specialize in troubleshooting and analyzing building failures, especially those of the building envelope.
-Circa 1971 they were retained by engineer Henry J. Degenkolb as a consultant to examine water infilatration issues in One Embarcadero Center, and on those grounds were retained by the building's architect, John Portman & Associates, as a preventive consultant on later phases of the Embarcadero Center project.
+Circa 1971 they were retained by engineer Henry J. Degenkolb as a consultant to examine water infiltration issues in One Embarcadero Center, and on those grounds were retained by the building's architect, John Portman & Associates, as a preventive consultant on later phases of the Embarcadero Center project.
 This became the major focus of the firm's work.
 Conventional design projects completed by Botsai, Overstreet Associates and Botsai, Overstreet & Rosenberg include: